pyvista/pyvista-gui/README.md

 # PyVista-GUI

-A plug 'n' play frameowrk for building commercial-grade applications built on top of PyVista.
+A plug 'n' play framework for building commercial-grade applications built on top of PyVista.
 This module makes it simple to build (and prototype) an application for processing and visualizing 3D data.